expressjs/session/README.md

 Create a session middleware with the given `options`.

 **Note** Session data is _not_ saved in the cookie itself, just the session ID.
-Session hdata is stored server-side.
+Session data is stored server-side.

 **Warning** The default server-side session storage, `MemoryStore`, is _purposely_ not designed for a production environment.
 It will leak memory under most